darwijesinghe/BattleshipConsole/README.md

 - .NET 6 SDK or later
 - Visual Studio 2022 or VS Code with C# extension

-### HTTP Header

-- Add the custom 'X-consumer' HTTP header to each request.
-This header will be used to uniquely identify individual users and is essential for handling user-specific data caching processes.

 ## Support

 Darshana Wijesinghe